 Overview of Breast Biopsy

-A mammogram can show an abnormal change in breast tissue, but only a biopsy can determine whether or not it is malignant.
+A mammogram can show an abnormal change in breast tissue, but only a biopsy can determine whether or not the change is malignant.
 A biopsy involves removing all or part of the abnormal tissue and sending it to a laboratory for examination.

 Types of Breast Biopsy